-For the past two years, in the lead up to Valentine's Day, we've given our support to the Climate Coalition’s Show the Love campaign to highlight the impact of climate change on the special places we all care about.
+In the run up to Valentine's Day, we support the Climate Coalition’s Show the Love campaign to highlight the impact of climate change on places we all care about.

-Show the Love encourages people to share stories and show support for the places that climate change is affecting.
+Show the Love encourages people to share stories and show support for places affected by climate change.

-Look out for the Climate Coalition's Show the Love campaign around Valentine’s Day in 2018 and wear a green heart with pride in support of the special places you love but might lose to the effects of climate change.
+Look out for the Climate Coalition's Show the Love campaign around Valentine’s Day and wear a green heart with pride in support of the special places you love but might lose out to climate change.